fbpx

 Micaela Petrini

-Micaela cares for GPC’s protected lands and facilitates opportunities for community engagement.
-She comes to the Puget Sound area with seven years of experience working with non-profit organizations focused on experiential science education and natural resource and conservation stewardship.
+Micaela (she/her) joined GPC in 2021, and cares for GPC’s protected lands and facilitates opportunities for community engagement.
+Originally from much drier parts of the western US, she comes to the Puget Sound area with seven years of experience working with non-profit organizations focused on experiential science education and natural resource and conservation stewardship.
 Whether it’s living with wolves in Colorado, eating bananas in Peru, or managing research in the Frank Church Wilderness, she values finding work that mirrors her enthusiasm for life, and loves finding new ways to play in the deep reaches of the Pacific Northwest.
+When Micaela isn’t at work, you can catch her playing roller derby, laying in the sun, and marveling over tiny things… okay, those last two she does at work as well.

 Ali Querin